UmutDeniz26/Converting-frames-to-arduino-IDE/README.md

 Also you can convert multiple scenes at once, with same steps.

-(I showed these steps with pictures)
+(I showed these steps in with pictures in steps folder)